athomasq/athomasq.github.io/navigation/advisory.md

 I'm selective about my advisory clients.
 I want to spend my bandwidth on companies where I can make a meaningful impact; if I don't think I can help you, I won't waste your time or mine.

-I expect to be paid fairly; this helps filter out situations where I don't add enough value, which helps nobody.
-My advisory rate is low relative to market standards in SF and NY, and high relative to pretty much everywhere else in the world.
+I expect to be paid fairly; this filters out situations where I don't add enough value.
+My advisory rate is low relative to market standards in SF and NYC, and high relative to pretty much everywhere else in the world.
 I am happy to be paid in either cash or equity.

 I typically work with startups between 100k and 10M in revenue: roughly, Seed to Series C (though some of my advisees don't want or need to raise venture capital).
 I mostly work with saas, data and marketplace startups; mostly B2B, some consumer; and mostly North America, some Europe.